gravitational/teleport/docs/4.4/enterprise/workflow/index.md

 Teleport 4.4.4 introduced the ability for users to request additional roles. `tctl` or the Access Workflows API makes it easy to dynamically approve or deny these requests.

-By requiring reason along with an access requesting you can provide users with an unprivileged state and must always go through the Access Workflows API  in order to gain meaningful privilege.
+By requiring a reason along with an access request, you can provide users with a default unprivileged state where they must always go through the Access Workflows API in order to gain meaningful privilege.

 Teams can leverage claims (traits) provided by external identity providers both when